CherifDM/CherifDM/README.md

 Hello, my name is Cherif Deme, french computer science sudent.

 I've worked on several projetcs as a student, which have allowed me to discover and practise many programming languages such as Java(💞️), C++/C#, Visual Basic, javascript among others.
-I'll be using this repository to display my works.
+I'll be using this repository to display my work.

 I'm currently leanring React/React-Native for futur projects, specifically ones related to app development.